 Oximetry and arterial blood gas measurement.
 Pulse oximetry can be used to evaluate a patient's arterial oxygen saturation and need for supplemental oxygen therapy.
 Pulse oximetry should be used to assess all patients with clinical signs suggestive of respiratory failure or right heart failure.
-If peripheral arterial oxygen saturation is < 92% arterial or capillary blood gases should be assessed.
+If peripheral arterial oxygen saturation is < 92% arterial or capillary blood gases should be assessed.^{28,29}

 Exercise testing and assessment of physical activity.
-Objectively measured exercise impairment, assessed by a reduction in self-paced walking distance or during incremental exercise testing in a laboratory, is a powerful indicator of health status impairment and predictor of prognosis; exercise capacity may fall in the year before death.
-Walking tests can be useful for assessing disability and risk of mortality and are used to assess the effectiveness of pulmonary rehabilitation.
-Both the paced shuttle walk test and the unpaced 6-minute walk test can be used.
-As the course length has a substantial impact on the distance walked, existing reference equations established for a 30 meter course cannot be applied to predict the distance achieved on shorter courses.
-Laboratory testing using cycle or treadmill ergometry can assist in identifying co-existing or alternative conditions e.g., cardiac diagnoses.
+Objectively measured exercise impairment, assessed by a reduction in self-paced walking distance^{20,31} or during incremental exercise testing in a laboratory,32 is a powerful indicator of health status impairment and predictor of prognosis; exercise capacity may fall in the year before death.32 Walking tests can be useful for assessing disability and risk of mortality34 and are used to assess the effectiveness of pulmonary rehabilitation.
+Both the paced shuttle walk test35 and the unpaced 6-minute walk test can be used.^{36,37} As the course length has a substantial impact on the distance walked, existing reference equations established for a 30 meter course cannot be applied to predict the distance achieved on shorter courses.38 Laboratory testing using cycle or treadmill ergometry can assist in identifying co-existing or alternative conditions e.g., cardiac diagnoses.

-KEY INDICATORS FOR CONSIDERING A DIAGNOSIS OF COPD These indicators are not diagr pirometry, if any of these indicators are present in an individual over age 40. nostic themselves, but the presence of multiple key indicators increases the OPD.
+KEY INDICATORS FOR CONSIDERING A DIAGNOSIS OF COPD

+Consider COPD, and perform spirometry, if any of these indicators are present in an individual over age 40.
+These indicators are not diagnostic themselves, but the presence of multiple key indicators increases the probability of a diagnosis of COPD.
 Spirometry is required to establish a diagnosis of COPD.

 Dyspnea that is: Progressive over time.

 Characteristically worse with exercise.

 Persistent.

+Chronic Cough:

-Chronic Cough: May be intermittent and may be unproductive.
+May be intermittent and may be unproductive.

 Recurrent wheeze.

 Chronic Sputum Production: Any pattern of chronic sputum production may indicate COPD.

-Recurrent Lower Respiratory Tract Infections History of Risk Factors: Host factors (such as genetic factors, congenital/developmental abnormalities etc.).
+Recurrent Lower Respiratory Tract Infections

+History of Risk Factors: Host factors (such as genetic factors, congenital/developmental abnormalities etc.).

 Tobacco smoke (including popular local preparations).

 Smoke from home cooking and heating fuels.

+${\tt Occupational\ dusts,\ vapors,\ fumes,\ gases\ and\ other\ chemicals.}$ and/or Childhood Factors:

-Occupational dusts, vapors, fumes, gases and other chemicals.
-Family History of COPD and/or Childhood Factors: For example low birthweight, childhood respiratory infections etc.
+Family History of COPD

+For example low birthweight, childhood respiratory infections etc.